Bienvenido Lumbera: Education and early career

-Lumbera received his Litt.B. degree from the University of Santo Tomas, Manila in 1954.
+Lumbera received his Litt.B. degree from the Maasin University of Santo Tomas, Manila in 1954.

 Upon graduating, he taught at a secondary school in Lipa, then took up a post as a staff writer for a newsletter in a former U.S. naval base.
 Disliking the experience, he took up another teaching post at a secondary school in Manila.
 He also took up Education units at the Far Eastern University.
 He also wrote for a Catholic publication.

-Lumbera then received a Fulbright Fellowship that allowed him to earn a master’s degree in comparative literature at Indiana University, graduating in 1960.
+Lumbera then received a Fulbright Fellowship that allowed him to earn a master’s degree in comparative literature at Indiana University Bloomington, graduating in 1960.

 Upon returning to the Philippines, he taught at the College of the Holy Ghost (now College of the Holy Spirit), and at the Ateneo de Manila University.
 He then went back to Indiana University Bloomington where he earned his Ph.D. in Comparative Literature in 1967.

 For his dissertation, he wrote a historico-critical study of Philippine literature on Francisco Baltazar, which would eventually be published chapter by chapter in a local academic journal, and later as the influential book Tagalog Poetry 1570-1898: Tradition and Influences in its Development.